buildanetwork/azure-data-engineering/Stream Data into Synapse using Databricks.md

 ### 1.d Set up Azure Key Vault

-Azure Key Vault is a service provided by Azure that stores secrets (private strings like passwords, connection strings etc) and keys.
-I have used this in my pipeline, if you do not want to use Key Vault you can simply use the respective secrets directly as strings.
+Azure Key Vault is a service provided by Azure that securely stores secrets (private strings like passwords, connection strings etc) and keys.
+I have used this service in my pipeline, if you do not want to use Key Vault you can simply use the respective secrets directly as strings in databricks.
 This is link to help setup your [Key Vault](https://medium.com/swlh/a-credential-safe-way-to-connect-and-access-azure-synapse-analytics-in-azure-databricks-1b008839590a).